LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  167  |  28  |  142  |  1206  |
   |  ENSMUST00000000001.4  |  142  |  170  |  29  |  142  |  1206  |

-  Alternatively, the BAM file can be first converted into BED files and then into a list of data tables or into a GRangesList object through the functions `bamtobed` and `bedtolist`.
-The `bamtobed` function calls the bamtobed utility of the BEDTools suite (for the installation follow the instructions at http://bedtools.readthedocs.io/en/latest/content/installation.html).
-The BEDTools suite has been developed for command line environments, so `bamtobed` can be only run on UNIX, LINUX and Apple OS X operating systems.
-Once the bed files are produced, it is possible to switch to any other machine without further restrictions.
-To run `bamtobed`, only the path to the BAM file(s) is required, possibly coupled with the location of the directory where the BED files should be saved.
-The command for running `bamtobed` appears as follow
+ Alternatively, BAM files can be first converted into BED files by the function `bamtobed` and then into a list of data tables or a GRangesList object through the function `bedtolist`.
+Please note: `bamtobed` relies on the *bamtobed* utility of the *BEDTools* suite ([here](http://bedtools.readthedocs.io/en/latest/content/installation.html) the instructions for the installation).
+Since the *BEDTools* suite has been developed for command line environments, `bamtobed` can be only run on UNIX, LINUX and Apple OS X operating systems.
+Once BED files are generated, it is possible to switch to any other machine without further restrictions.
+Nevertheless, the authors suggest the use of `bamtolist`.

+ `bamtobed` generate BED files that contain, for each read: i) the name of the corresponding reference sequence (i.e. of the transcript on which it aligns); ii) its leftmost and rightmost position with respect to the 1st nucleotide of the reference sequence; iii) its length; iv) the strand on which it aligns. `bamtobed` requires the path to the folder storing the BAM files and, optionally, the path to the directory where the BED files should be stored.
+The The syntax for running `bamtobed` is:

-    bamtobed(bamfolder=path_to_bam, bedfolder = path_to_bed)
+    bamtobed(bamfolder = "path/to/BAM/files", bedfolder = "path/to/output/directory")

-   Then, the `bedtolist` function loads and reads the BED files merging them into a list. `bedtolist` only requires the path to the BED file(s) and an annotation file.
-The syntax of this function is the same as for `bamtolist`:
+ Then, one or multiple BED files produced by `bamtobed` are read, converted into data tables or GRanges objects and arranged in a list or a GRangesList, respectively, by running `bedtolist`.
+It also attaches two columns to the original data containing, for each read, the leftmost and rightmost position of the annotated CDS of the reference sequence (if any) with respect to its 1st nucleotide.
+Please note: start and stop codon positions for transcripts without annotated CDS are set to 0. `bedtolist` requires the path to the folder storing the BED files and an annotation file.
+Its syntax is as follow:

-    reads_list <- bedtolist(bedfolder = path_to_bed, annotation = annotation_file)
+    reads_list <- bedtolist(bedfolder = "path/to/BED/files", annotation = annotation_dt)

 ### Selection of read lengths

  Different lengths of ribosome protected fragments may derive from alternative ribosome conformations.
-Therefore, the researcher should be free to modify the tolerance for the selection of the read length according to the aim of the experiment.
-For this reason, __riboWaltz__ has multiple options for treating read lengths specified by the function `length_filter`:
+Therefore, the researcher should be free to modify the tolerance for the selection of read lengths according to the aim of the experiment.
+For this reason, __riboWaltz__ provides multiple options for treating read lengths, included in function `length_filter`:

-1. only read lengths specified by the user are kept (manual mode)
+1. Manual mode: only read lengths specified by the user are kept

 		filtered_list <- length_filter(data = reads_list, length_filter_mode = "custom",
 						length_filter_vector = 27:30)

-2. only read lengths satisfying a periodicity threshold are kept (periodicity threshold mode).
-The user can change the desired threshold (the default is 50%).
-This mode enables the removal of all the reads without periodicity
+2. Periodicity threshold mode: only read lengths satisfying a periodicity threshold (i.e. a higher percentage of read extremities falls in one of the three reading frames along the CDS) are kept.

 		filtered_list <- length_filter(data = reads_list, length_filter_mode = "periodicity",
 						periodicity_threshold = 70)